Yohanna Lhopital: Early life

 Yohanna Lhopital was born on 18 September 1999 in Lyon.

 Career

 Domestic league

 Lhopital began hockey in Lyon at the age of 5, she started with the local team FC Lyon Hockey (club located in Caluire-et-Cuire, 200 meters away from her grandmother home) and won several regional and national junior titles.
 Lhopital also won the second national French division (Nationale 1) in 2015, title that allowed the FC Lyon Hockey to return in Elite.

-Lhopital competed 4 years in the ION Hockey League in Belgium.
-She represented the Waterloo Ducks and finished is experience in Belgium by a great bronze medal.
+Lhopital has competed for 4 years in the ION Hockey League in Belgium.
+She represented the Waterloo Ducks and finished with a lot of experience in Belgium with a bronze medal.

 After the 2024 Summer Olympics, Lhopital decided to return in France and signed in his former club Saint-Germain-en-Laye HC.
+During the first year, she won the championship and finished top scorer.

 Lhopital also used to play indoor hockey.
 She won the Elite championship in 2018 with Douai Hockey Club and the Nationale 1 championship in 2019 with ASVEL (Association sportive de Villeurbanne Éveil lyonnais).